-- Unique dome shape design
+- Unique dome-shaped design

 - Powerful vibration

-- Produce mesmerizing underwater bubbles
+- Produces mesmerizing underwater bubbles

-- Come in different sizes
+- Comes in different sizes

-- Become noisier with age
+- Becomes noisier with age

-2. Active Aqua Air Pump
+6. Hydrofarm Active Aqua Air Pump

-The product is designed to be extra quiet with multi-level muffler, making sure it does not constantly make loud, inconvenient noises.
+The product is designed to be extra quiet with a multi-level muffler, making sure it does not constantly make loud, inconvenient noises.

 There are a few small problems with this air pump.
 It is not waterproof even though it is also not too weather sensitive.
-So if you plan to use the air pump outdoor, remember to cover the pump to protect it from the elements.
+So if you plan to use the air pump outdoors, remember to cover the pump to protect it from the elements.

 - Powerful, strong